cstrab/spreadsheet-db/README.md

 - [x] Evaluation of UAT / Refactoring:
     - Works only for a single schema that will contain all tables
-    - Only PostgresSQL database type has been tested
+    - Only PostgresSQL database type has been tested, functionality for MSSQL available but not tested
     - Dockerfiles and docker-compose.yml are not automated by Makefile setup